mbodenhamer/docker-alpine-python-docker/templates/README.md

 ## Usage

-To use, supply an command when creating the container.
-For example, to check the version of the docker client in the container, run:
+To use, supply an appropriate command when creating the container.
+For example, one may invoke `docker-compose` like so:

     $ {{example_1}}